 GDPR (General Data Protection Regulation) is a new regulation base on personal data protection of the European Union citizens.

-Any organisations who are processing with personal data in European union.
-No matter if your organisation is based in European Union or not,
+Any organizations who are processing with personal data in the European Union.
+No matter if your organization is based in the European Union or not,

-if you collect, manage, store or analyse data or any type, GDPR will be affected your organisation.
+if you collect, manage, store or analyze data or any type, GDPR will be affected your organization.

 Where does GDPR Apply?

-It applies to all 28 European union member states and to organisations outside the European union when processing the data of EU citizens.
+It applies to all 28 European union member states and to organizations outside the European Union when processing the data of EU citizens.

-What happen if I don’t comply GDPR regulation?
+What happens if I don’t comply GDPR regulation?

 Fine up to €20,000,000 or up to four percent of the company’s annual "global turnover".
 More details in this article